Paris Hilton Stuns In Rainbow Bikini For Pride Month

 “I have several friends in the trans community and have heard their stories of what they went through and the hardships.
 I think that they’re so courageous and they inspire me.
 No community deserves to have their rights taken away from them, and the trans community shouldn’t be targeted with administrative regulations on their human lives.
 I plan to use my platform to speak out and to continue to give this community a voice… I think it’s important for me to spread love, tolerance, acceptance and support everyone – especially the LGBTQ community.”

-Hilton has also acknowledged on several occasions that the queer folks are among her biggest supporters.
-In the Gay Times interview.
-Hilton thanked all the people in the LGBTQ+ community that have supported her career for almost a decade.
+Hilton has also acknowledged on several occasions that the queer community are among her biggest supporters.
+In the Gay Times interview, Hilton thanked the LGBTQ+ community that have supported her career for almost a decade.